 As a Department, we are reflecting on how to turn our outrage and sadness into productive change.
 Chemistry as a field has been slow to commit itself to anti-racist practices.
 We recognize that silence and inaction serve to uphold an unjust system.
 We commit to acknowledging, identifying, and combating racism within the chemistry community, starting in our offices, laboratories and classrooms.

 To this end, we have drafted an action plan outlining how we will (1) continue to educate ourselves around issues of power and oppression, particularly within our field and (2) foster an environment that is safe, inclusive, and explicitly anti-racist.
 We invite students to be partners with us in this difficult but crucially important work, and welcome feedback on our plans and progress.
 The action plan itself is dynamic, but our commitment is unwavering.

 The Chemistry Department of Williams College provides coordinated programs of studies in all of the fundamental fields of chemistry as part of a liberal arts education.
-These make use of the facilities of the Thompson Chemistry Laboratory, the Morley Science Laboratories, and the South Science Building and furnish thorough preparation for graduate study in chemistry, chemical engineering, biochemistry, environmental science, medicine, and the medical sciences.
+These make use of the facilities of the Thompson Chemistry Laboratory, the Morley Science Laboratories, and the Hopper Science Building and furnish thorough preparation for graduate study in chemistry, chemical engineering, biochemistry, environmental science, medicine, and the medical sciences.
 The Department is accredited by the American Chemical Society.

 Our courses lead students from a wide variety of secondary school science backgrounds rapidly into advanced levels, and develop a foundation and perspective for research activities and an awareness of contemporary chemistry.
 All members of the faculty are available to students for assistance and guidance regarding their progress and their plans for the future.